LukaszWatroba/v-accordion/README.md

 ## Callbacks

-Use these callbacks to get expanded/collapsed pane index and id:
+Use these callbacks to get the expanded/collapsed pane index and id:

 ```html
 <v-accordion onexpand="expandCallback(index, id)" oncollapse="collapseCallback(index, id)">